Jammed disks of two sizes in a channel: segregation driven by steric forces: Emphasis on symmetry

 \subsection{Steric ordering tendencies}

-An exploration of the parameter space around the default values for the $\Delta V_m$ stated in Table~\ref{tab:t3} reveals that there are two regimes with distinct ordering tendencies.
-The switch between the two regimes is triggered by a 1-parameter variation in the $\Delta V_m$.
-This variation only involves configurations of two large disks and two small disks.
-It is likely that both ordering tendencies are realized in some jamming protocol or other.

-The ordering tendencies found in the two regimes are \emph{size segregation} and \emph{size alternation}, both associated with low entropy.
+An exploration of the parameter space around the default values for the $\Delta V_m$ stated in Table~\ref{tab:t3} reveals that there are two regimes with distinct ordering tendencies, \emph{size segregation} and \emph{size alternation}, both associated with low entropy.
 On the border between the two regimes, a tendency toward \emph{size randomness}, associated with high entropy, prevails.

-Connecting jamming protocols with a specific ordering tendency is a difficult task, requiring a major effort in stochastic modeling, beyond the scope of this work.
+Connecting jamming protocols with a specific ordering tendency is a difficult task, requiring a major effort in stochastic modeling or computer simulation, which is beyond the scope of this work.
+Our methodology merely connects hypothetical jamming protocols with probabilities of jammed macrostates via energy parameters that our encoded in the $\Delta V_m$.